Blackhawks, Red Wings Earn Sweeps in NHL 20 Player Gaming Challenge

 Thursday's first battle saw Drake Caggiula and Alex DeBrincat of the Chicago Blackhawks against Michael Amadio and Blake Lizotte of the Los Angeles Kings.

-The Blackhawks duo is certainly more established on the ice, with DeBrincat becoming one of the more exciting young forwards in the NHL.
+The Blackhawks duo is certainly more established on the ice, with DeBrincat being one of the more exciting young forwards in the NHL.
 This doesn't necessarily lead to success in the video game, but the team played well right out of the gate.

 In Game 1, Chicago turned a 3-3 tie going into the third period into an easy 6-3 victory.

-There was a lot more drama in Game 2 as the squads went to overtime.
-It then took nearly 17 minutes into the extra session before Caggiula was able to get the winning goal for the Blackhawks' 4-3 win.
+There was a lot more drama in Game 2, as the squads went to overtime.
+It took nearly 17 minutes into the extra session before Caggiula was able to get the winning goal in the Blackhawks' 4-3 win.

 The Blackhawks were then able to complete the sweep with a 6-3 win in the third game, proving their dominance against the younger competition.